cython/cython/.github/ISSUE_TEMPLATE/other.md

 ---
 name: Other
-about: Anything that doesn't neatly fit into the "bug" or "feature request" templates.
+about: Anything that does not qualify as either "bug" or "feature request".
 DO NOT post support requests here.
 title: ""
 labels: ''
 assignees: ''